slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"I naufraghi prima o poi finiscono per incontrarsi."
 -- M. Vázquez Montalban*

-- threats x vulnerabilities = risk
-- everything is a pattern. no pattern is random
+> *"Nothing in the world is ever completely wrong.
+Even a stopped clock is right twice a day."
+-- Paulo Coelho*
 -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."
 -- Ralph Waldo Emerson*

-> *"The day you decide to do it is your lucky day."
+> *"If you live long enough, most people will get what they deserve."
--- Unknown*
+-- Charlie Munger*

 Unless you’re winning, life will seem unfair to you.

 Bad luck is often bad planning.
 If you’re sure it’s not, be positive, the pendulum will swing back your way eventually.
 The best things in life are born from coincidence. «Random» usually means that you haven’t looked long enough to see a pattern emerge. «Surprises» only happen when they didn’t repeat on one’s lifetime.

-> *"If you live long enough, most people will get what they deserve."
--- Charlie Munger*
+Everything is a pattern.

 > *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."
 -- Naval Ravikant*

+> *"Coincidence is God’s way of remaining anonymous." (...)
-> *"God is subtle but he is not malicious." (...)
+"God is subtle but he is not malicious."
-"Coincidence is God’s way of remaining anonymous."
 -- Albert Einstein*

-> *"Nothing in the world is ever completely wrong.
-Even a stopped clock is right twice a day."
--- Paulo Coelho*

 > *"The devil always takes back his gifts."
 -- Unknown*

-> *"What do I want to know about investing that we can’t know?
-The exact role of luck in successful outcomes."
--- Robert Schiller*

 ### On risk and chance

 Risk is everything you left over and didn’t thought about.

-Luck and risk are two faces of the same coin.
+	Risk = Threats x Vulnerabilities

 Every outcome in life is guided by forces other than individual effort.
 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.
+Luck and risk are two faces of the same coin.

 > *"Things that come with little help of luck are more resistant to randomness."
 -- Nassim Taleb*

 > *"Luck is what happens when preparation meets opportunity."
 -- Seneca*

+> *"The day you decide to do it is your lucky day."
+-- Unknown*

+> *"What do I want to know about investing that we can’t know?
+The exact role of luck in successful outcomes."
+-- Robert Schiller*